About this course…

 - A hands on training program (~50% when held at Shermco facility, Irving, TX and other select locations)augmented with round table discussions

-Students should have basic electrical training, some field experience and basic knowledge of switchgear is highly recommended.
+It is recommended that students have basic electrical training, some field experience and basic knowledge of switchgear.

 Each open-enrollment student will receive a course text and a copy of the current ANSI/NETA MTS (copy of NFPA 70E available at an additional cost).